-Fettuccine Alfredo is a pasta dish similar to that of pasta alla carbonara and traditionally made from fettuccine pasta, tossed with parmesan cheese, and butter.
+Fettuccine Alfredo is a pasta dish similar to that of pasta alla carbonara and traditionally made from fettuccine pasta, tossed with Parmesan cheese, and butter.
 Since its debut in the US, several variations were made that almost deviated from the original recipe.
-Eggs, flour, olive oil, and asiago cheese were sometimes added for a twist in flavor and a much richer texture.
+Eggs, flour, olive oil, and Asiago cheese were sometimes added for a twist in flavor and to add more richness.

 Try this Fettuccine Alfredo recipe.
 Send me your feedback.

 - 1 lb fettuccine cooked according to package instructions

 - 1/2 cup Romano cheese shredded

 - 6 egg yolks

 - Cook the fettuccine according to package instructions

 - Heat a saucepan or cooking pot and pour-in the milk then bring to a boil

 - Add the heavy whipping cream and stir then let boil.